LLMinclusionai

 Only if you can tolerate unknown quality and have fallback options.
 The lack of public benchmarks means you don't know how it handles instruction-following, safety, or edge cases compared to battle-tested models.
 Run extensive A/B tests against Claude or GPT-4o before routing real customer traffic.
 The price is attractive, but unproven reliability is a risk.

-Data last verified 22 hours ago.Sources aggregated hourly to weekly.
+Data last verified just now.Sources aggregated hourly to weekly.
 See docs/architecture/model-directory.md.